10yard/dkafe/readme.md

 The frontend can be configured to launch other emulators and roms.

 Jumpman can traverse platforms using unbroken ladders and by utilising hammers (to teleport short distances).
-Jumpman can drop through an oilcan to quickly warp between barrel, rivet, pie and elevator stages.
+Jumpman can drop through an oilcan to quickly warp between the stages.

 ![NEW Feature](https://github.com/10yard/dkafe/blob/master/artwork/about/new.png)
 There is now a console add-on pack which adds extra stages and is packed out with hundreds of Donkey Kong ports, clones and hacks for a myriad of console and computer systems.
 See [Console Add-on Pack](#console-add-on-pack) section below.